drteeth/elixir-es-cqrs/slides.md

 2 | Mattia Gheda | $0.00 | Broke

 ???

+# Here the events are projected into a SQL table

 * Inserting and updating a SQL table in this example
 * Denormalize data for specific use cases